apebl/linux-convertible/README.md

 - `~/.convertible/landscape`: Called when switched to landscape orientation.

-By default, it moves the dock panel to the left.
-(GNOME Shell dash-to-dock)

 - `~/.convertible/portrait`: Called when switched to portrait orientation.

-By default, it moves the dock panel to the bottom.
-(GNOME Shell dash-to-dock)

 - `~/.convertible/laptop`: Called when switched to laptop mode.